-At MFPS’16, I’ll be presenting our paper “Iteration and labelled iteration“.
-When you naively add iteration to lambda calculus, nested loops with control are very inconvenient in the resulting language.
+It is essential to set up the type system properly to get our desired reasoning principles.
+We found that the same principles apply for for-loops and this resulted in a paper: Iteration and labelled iteration with Paul.
+Summary: When you naively add iteration to lambda calculus, nested loops with control are very inconvenient in the resulting language.
 The inconvenience is rather like trying to program with De Bruijn indices.
 We give an alternative syntax using second-order labels.

-» view paper
+» paper html / pdf

 I am hoping to write up the results in a thesis soon.